Samsung Galaxy Tab S4 is a $649 2-in-1 Android tablet for multitaskers

 Like Microsoft's Surface line and Apple's iPad Pro, this premium Android tablet is for more than entertainment.
 Borrowing capabilities from the DeX dock and pad Samsung makes for its Galaxy phones, the Tab S4 has DeX support that changes the tablet's Android interface into a desktop-style experience.

 Attach the $150 Book Cover keyboard (no, it's not included) and the interface changes, letting you run multiple apps side by side and resize their windows, and even drag-and-drop content between them.
-If you're thinking a 10.5-inch screen doesn't give you much room to do that sort of work, Samsung will offer an HDMI-to-USB-C multiport adapter for a secondary display (also not included).
+Samsung will offer an HDMI-to-USB-C multiport adapter for a secondary display (also not included).

 Connect to an external monitor and you can use the Tab S4 as a giant trackpad, or grab the included Samsung S Pen and use the S4 like a Wacom tablet.
 You can also continue to use it as an Android tablet, so you could keep a video playing on the tablet while you continue to work on a PowerPoint presentation on another display.
 There's Bluetooth mouse support, too, so you don't have to rely on the touchscreen for navigation.

-While there is plenty here for mixed use of home and office, Samsung is also pitching this as a tablet to be used strictly for enterprise use such as retail or healthcare.
+While there is plenty here for mixed use of home and office, Samsung is also pitching this as a tablet for enterprise use such as retail or healthcare.
 This is also where Samsung's Knox security platform comes in handy for keeping data safe for these applications.

+Powered by a Qualcomm Snapdragon 835 processor, the Tab S4 is essentially an Android competitor to Windows 10 two-in-ones like the Asus NovaGo, HP Envy x2 and the Lenovo Miix 630 ($850 at Amazon.com).
+The big selling point for those is long battery life and optional LTE connectivity so you can work anywhere.
+The performance on them was unimpressive, though, especially when you consider their prices.

+Samsung claims up to 16 hours of video playback from the Galaxy Tab S4's 7,300mAh battery and it supports fast charging via its USB-C port, and there is an LTE version.
+While I had a little hands-on time with it, going by specs alone, I'm not sure the Tab S4 is worth the $650 asking price, especially when you factor in the additional cost of the keyboard.

 Key Specs